fynv/Three.V8/README.md

 Run the executable "GamePlayer\bin\Release\GamePlayer.exe":

 ![screenshot.png](docs/screenshot.png)
+tolerance
 The script "../../../game/bundle.js" is loaded by default.
 You can load your own script by clicking the button "Load Script".

 The engine doesn't support ES6 modules eg. "import".
 User scripts need to be pre-bundled using bundlers like [rollup.js](https://rollupjs.org/)

+## Security Model

+Three.V8 is NOT a web-browser, therefore it does not always follow the web-security protocols.

+Instead, Three.V8 works like other script-based game-engines, i.e., the script is a part of the application package.

+Part of the scripting APIs does have direct access to native file-systems and devices.
+There is not a web-browser style sandbox.

+"eval()" should be banned in production code.
+The engine ensures that only the scripts pass from the host application can be executed.
+As a result, we consider the host application to have full responsibility that the executed scripts come from reliable sources.

+Note that the network scripting APIs are capable of obtaining all kinds of data from the internet, including scripts.
+We just make sure that the scripts obtained this way doesn't have a chance to get executed.

+Updating the scripts from a remote source can possibly be conducted by the host application, which would provide some extra convinience.
+However, this type of behavior might be forbidden by some mobile platforms, even if the sources are reliable.
+We therefore call for some reasonable tolerance from these platforms.

 ## License
 The source code is licensed under ['"Anti 996" License'](https://github.com/996icu/996.ICU/blob/master/LICENSE) by Fei Yang and Vulcan Eon (北京鲜衣怒马文化传媒有限公司).